nreamaroon/academic-kickstart/content/home/experience.md

   date_end = "2013-12-01"
   description = """

   Conducted undergraduate research at the Center for Neural Repair under the supervision of Dr. Mark Tuszynski and Dr. James Conner.
-My work focused on neuroscience with a focus on brain plasticity and neural pathways.
+My work focused on brain plasticity and neural pathways.

 <details>